nus-cs2113-AY2122S1/ip/docs/README.md

 Adds a **todo** task to the tasklist.

 Format: `todo [description]`
-- `[description]`: specifies the details of the todo
+- `[description]` specifies the details of the todo.

 Example: `todo read book`
-- Adds a todo task with description `read book` to the tasklist
+- Adds a todo task with description `read book` to the tasklist.

 Expected Outcome:
 ```